Baldwin DS-4-4-15m in the PRR(y)'s Pennsylvania Railroad-alike paint scheme Derby-built RS-38 #1644 in tricolo(u)r paint

 CP promptly abandoned the subdivision and that would have been that, but a retired CPR executive hailed from Plaster Rock and realized that this would be a terrific project.

-Instead of restoring the bridge at Perth-Andover, which would have been even more prohibitively expensive for a short line than it was for the CP, the new short line – named the Plaster Rock Railway – arranged trackage rights on the Canadian National from Plaster Rock to Edmondston, built a steeply graded connection from the Tobique river up to the CN line that passed far overhead, purchased an ancient DRS-4-4-15 (NP 176, which had been sold to a steelworks, had its nose (poorly) chopped, and went out of service in 1985.
+Instead of restoring the bridge at Perth-Andover, which would have been even more prohibitively expensive for a short line than it was for the CP, the new short line – named the Plaster Rock Railway – arranged trackage rights on the Canadian National from Plaster Rock to Edmondston, built a steeply graded connection from the Tobique river up to the CN line that passed far overhead, purchased and had ILW rebuild an ancient DRS-4-4-15 (NP 176, which had been sold to a steelworks, had its nose (poorly) chopped, and went out of service in 1985) and put the Plaster Rock end of the Toboque branch back into service.

-The LT&L had bigger plans for the PRR(y) than just absorbing it into a disconnected NB division – no, instead they transferred all of the northern New Brunswick branches over to the PRR(y), stocked it with GP-38s, and kept it around as another subsidiary in the tangled mess that is the Parsons Vale’s organizarion chart.
+The LT&L had bigger plans for the PRR(y) than just absorbing it into a disconnected NB division – no, instead they transferred all of the northern New Brunswick branches over to the PRR(y), and kept it as another subsidiary in the tangled mess that is the Parsons Vale’s organizarion chart.

-(One take back from this transfer happened during the plague of 2019; the PRR(y)’s connecting line along the river from St Johns to Aroostook was embargoed after the aggregate quarries along the line reduced operations, and the now detached Fort Fairfield to Perth Andover line was transferred to the BAR and now operates as an extension of that railroad’s Fort Fairfield branch.)
+(One take back from this transfer happened during the plague of 2019; the PRR(y)’s connecting line along the river from Grand Falls to Aroostook was embargoed after the aggregate quarries along the line reduced operations, and the now detached Fort Fairfield to Perth Andover line was transferred to the BAR and now operates as an extension of that railroad’s Fort Fairfield branch.)

-The PRR(y)’s paint scheme is deliberately a PRR-alike one, with the slight difference that there are far fewer catwhisker stripes and instead of a keystone it uses a stylised drawing of a roughly keystone shaped chunk of gypsum.
-It was designed when the PRR(y) was assigned the reporting marks PRRY, which was a plea for creative reuse.
+The PRR(y)’s first paint scheme was deliberately a PRR-alike one, with the slight difference that there were far fewer catwhisker stripes and instead of a keystone it used a stylised drawing of a roughly keystone shaped chunk of gypsum (It was designed when the PRR(y) was given the PRRY reporting mark, which was a plea for creative reuse.)
+The GP38s that replaced the Baldwin were delivered in either this paint scheme or the LT&L’s tricolour one, and when those geeps were retired in favor of RS-38s this scheme was completely replaced with the tricolor.

 • Copyright © 2024 by Jessica L. Parsons (orc@pell.portland.or.us) unless otherwise noted